-A few weeks ago, Brian met a couple in Mount Dora (our hometown) that were taking a vacation from the vacation business.
+A few weeks ago, I met a couple in Mount Dora that were taking a vacation from the vacation business.
 They are the innkeepers at the Penny Farthing Bed & Breakfast in St. Augustine.
-So naturally, when we were driving through St. Augustine last week we had to stop in for a cup of coffee and say hello.
+So, naturally, when we were driving through St. Augustine last week we had to stop in for a cup of coffee and say hello.

-I have to confess … I was a little confused about who “Penny” was and I kept adding an extra syllable to the end of their name as in “Farthing-ton.”
-I’ve since been enlightened.
-Take a look here at the video.
+I have to confess, I was a little confused about who “Penny” was and I kept adding an extra syllable to the end of their name as in “Farthing-ton.”
+I’ve since been enlightened and learned that a Penny Farthing is a type of bicycle.

-Marie (not Penny), gave me a fantastic recipe for a Berry French Toast.
-I love breakfast made in a ramekin since you end up with nice little individual servings of goodness … and … if you have extra you can just put a lid on it or cover in saran wrap, stick it in the refrigerator and save it for later.
+Marie (not Penny), gave me a fantastic recipe for a stuffed berry French toast that remind me of individual bread puddings.
+I love breakfast made in a ramekin since you end up with nice little individual servings of goodness.
+And if you have extra, you can just put a lid on it and save it for later.

-Here’s what you’ll need!
-Simple ingredients … yum-mee flavor.
-I used some fresh raspberries and also some froze mixed berries since berries are not in season at the moment … I had to elbow a few people at the grocery store to even get my hands on a pint of raspberries!
+Since berries aren’t in season at the moment, I used a mix of fresh raspberries and also a frozen mix of blueberries and blackberries.
+I had to elbow a few people at the grocery store to even get my hands on a pint of raspberries!

 I could actually just take the bread, cheese and raspberries and go have a picnic!